EWYan/learn-rust/README.md

 > and write modified contents to new file

 - case3-calcrc
 > try to calculate large binary file's checksum

+- case4-jsonparser
+> try to parser input json files